mismatchtea/mismatchtea.github.io/_posts/2014/2014-07-14-the-reindeer-game.md

 date: 2014-07-14 21:29:05
 description: "a quick follow on from the previous post with a spreadsheet for the reindeer game"
 categories: [games]
-tags: [reindeer game "end of term"]
+tags: [reindeer, game, "end of term"]
 ---

 Just a quick follow on from my [previous post][pirate] about The Pirate Game.
 [Here][reindeer] is a spreadsheet for [The Reindeer Game][resource].